International Social Work: A Costa Rican Perspective

 Undergraduate students in the KU Honors Program who enroll in SW 855 will have the course count as an Honors course.

-While in Costa Rica, the group will talk with faculty from the UCR School of Social Work, attend lectures about current economic and political issues in Costa Rica, and speak with practitioners about their work on global concerns such as immigration, indigenous communities, children's rights, and the environment.
-Planned site visits include the UCR School of Social Work satellite campus in Grecia, a community project in Guacimo, a Maleku indigenous community near La Fortuna, and the Interamerican Institute of International Rights.
+While in Costa Rica, the group will talk with faculty from the UCR School of Social Work, attend lectures and discussions about current economic and political issues in Costa Rica, and speak with practitioners about their work on global concerns such as immigration, indigenous communities, children's rights and well-being, and the environment.
+Planned site visits include a women's rights collective, and interdisciplinary community project Guacimo province, and a women-led water collaborative working to defend and equitably distribute this essential resource.

 Students are housed in double or triple occupancy rooms with daily breakfast included.
 Many group lunches and dinners are also included.

-While in San José, the group will have guided tours of the city to see some of the main attractions, including the National Museum and National Theater and attend a cultural night to watch traditional dancing.
-To give students opportunities to experience Costa Rica beyond the capital, the group will travel to La Fortuna and hike to the Arenal waterfall, and participate in tours of hanging bridges and a chocolate farm.
-Students can also choose to walk the rainforest trails and enjoy the hot springs or a mud bath at the hotel.
+While in San José, the group will have guided tours of the city to see some of the main attractions, including the National Museum, and will attend a cultural night to watch traditional dancing.
+To give students opportunities to experience Costa Rica beyond the capital, the group will travel to La Fortuna and hike to the Arenal waterfall and participate in tours of hanging bridges and a chocolate farm.
+The group will also have opportunities to shop traditional markets to purchase artisan goods, some of which support the women's empowerment collaborative in San Ramon.
+Students can also choose to walk the rainforest trails and enjoy the hot springs at the hotel.
 At the end of the program the group will travel to the Pacific Coast.
-There, students can go to the beach, visit the butterfly garden, or go on nature walks during the day or at night to view the local flora and fauna including more than 330 species of birds and several species of monkeys!
+There, students can go to the beach, visit the butterfly garden, and/or go on nature walks during the day or at night to view the local flora and fauna including more than 330 species of birds and several species of monkeys!

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.